Perceptions of Pacha

-Perceptions of Pacha is a studio album by Goldfish, released on August 29, 2008.
+Perceptions of Pacha is a studio album by the South African musical group Goldfish, released on August 29, 2008.
 With the album, the group set a new South African Music Awards record for most nominations in 2009, with eight nominations including Best Duo or Group and Album of the Year, winning Best Engineer and Best Dance Album for Perceptions of Pacha.